-I am a Lead Researcher in the Software Analytics & Data Intelligence group at Microsoft Research, Beijing.
-I have been working in the same research group since I joined Microsoft at April 2006.
-I would like to summarize my research in the past 10+ years as using data-driven techniques (e.g., machine learning, data mining, etc.) to enable industry-leading features and quality of Microsoft products.
+I am a SR. Principal Research Manager in the DKI (Data, Knowledge, Intelligence) area at Microsoft Research Asia.
+I have been working in the same research group since I joined Microsoft in April 2006.
+Now I lead the Data Analytics Research team, research directions spanning machine learning, multi-dimensional data mining, explainable AI, causal inference, graph models, and their applications in tabular data intelligence, survey forms analytics, and software engineering.
+Key technologies have been/are being shipped to Office (Excel, Forms, Word), Power BI & Dynamics, Windows, and Bing Search.
+I would like to summarize my research in the past 15 years as using data-driven techniques to enable industry-leading features of Microsoft products.
 Before joining Microsoft Research, I received my M.E. and B.E. from Zhejiang University in 2006 and 2003, respectively.

 As a continued collaboration with Windows after the EAReco project, we decided to further improve Windows quality and user experience at the core and fundamental levels.
 And I started the StackMine project to help scale up the analysis for identifying Windows performance issues.
 Incorporating machine learning, data mining, large-scale computing, and system domain knowledge, StackMine was a technology suite and scalable system for automatic mining and recommendation of performance bottlenecks based on large scale (i.e., millions of) execution traces.
 Since its tech-transfer to Windows, StackMine had identified 19 high-impact performance bugs for Windows 8.